shahabganji/abstracts/building_an_event_sourcing_system.md

 ---

+# <Code/Crafts>

+### Demystifying Event Sourcing: A practical approach
+### Create a Tic Tac Toe game and learn about Event Sourcing

-Living at the moment is great… until the moment throws a production error and your logs say: ¯\_(ツ)_/¯
+Living at the moment is great... until the moment throws a production error and your logs say: ¯\_(ツ)_/¯

 Traditional systems forget the past.
 Event Sourcing doesn’t.
-It captures every change like a journal, making debugging, audits, and insights way easier—and sometimes even fun.
-And it doesn’t just give you those benefits—it brings context to your moment, something that matters not just in software, but in life too.
+It captures every change like a journal, making debugging, audits, and insights way easier, and sometimes even fun.
+And it doesn’t just give you those benefits, it brings context to your moment, something that matters not just in software, but in life too.

-That’s exactly what I’ll be exploring in my talk at CodeCrafts Conference 2025 in Vienna: “Demystifying Event Sourcing:
-A Practical Approach.”

-🧩 We’ll walk through the core concepts—commands, events, read models, projectors, event store—and see how they come together in a real-world application.
+We’ll walk through the core concepts—commands, events, read models, projectors, event store, and see how they come together in a real-world application.
 And yes, there will be live coding, because there’s nothing like seeing it all unfold in action.

-🧠 If you’ve ever been curious about Event Sourcing but found it a bit intimidating, this session is for you.
-It’s all about clarity, practical insights, and maybe a few dad jokes along the way. 😄
+If you’ve ever been curious about Event Sourcing but found it a bit intimidating, this session is for you.
+It’s all about clarity, practical insights, and maybe a few dad jokes along the way.